dbones/dbones.github.io/_posts/2019-01-21-tdd-an-ioc-container-part-4.md

 We are coding in .NET Core (Standard), and we have started this project with a number of tests, which we have tried to use as the requirements.

-With regards to tools there are a number of tools at our disposal, and we will look at the local development tools as well as the continous integration tools.
+With regards to tools there are a number of tools at our disposal, and we will look at the local development tools as well as the continuos integration tools.

 # Testing Tools